chandravenky/RockTypeClassification/README.md

 The Digital Hub has all configurations set up so you can directly start with your analysis.

-To sign up please visit: [Digital Hub Platform ](https://www.digitalhub.io/)
+To sign up visit: [Digital Hub Platform ](https://www.digitalhub.io/)